 • There is also the tradition of eating dairy products on this moed.

-Many eat dairy foods on Shavuot commemorating the fact that upon receiving the Torah, including the Kosher laws, the Jewish people could not cook meat in their pots which had yet to be rendered Kosher.
+Many eat dairy foods on Shavuot, commemorating that upon receiving the Torah, including the Kosher laws, the Jewish people could not cook meat in their pots that had yet to be rendered Kosher.

 • Baptism (through immersion or pouring water) is another custom associated with Shavuot: